Art

 GCSE Study

-Both GCSE courses allow students to experience a wide range of materials, techniques and processes over the two years.
+All of the Art GCSE courses allow students to experience a wide range of materials, techniques and processes over the two years.
 A vast amount of talent is not required to succeed, although motivation, hard work, enthusiasm and patience are a must!

 The Art Department offers an open doors policy to their students where they have the opportunity to be able to come and work within the Art rooms after school.
 The aim of these sessions is for students to access support with class work, homework and exam preparation.
 We recommend that GCSE students attend an hour workshop every week.
 The rooms are open 3-4pm Monday-Friday.
+Lower school students are encouraged to attend either the Year 7, Year 8 or Year 9 Art Clubs.

 Public Exhibition

 As a celebration for the hard work over the GCSE course, a public exhibition is held within the department at the end of Year 11.
-Every GCSE Fine Art student is represented and this gives both the students and their family the opportunity to view all of the work produced over the course.
+Every GCSE Art student is represented and this gives both the students and their family the opportunity to view all of the work produced over the course.